My Child Wants to Be a Doctor

 5. Give them a science framework.

 I’m a firm believer that just as young brains learn a second language more naturally, young brains are also primed to learn the language and patterns of science more easily.
+This ‘science language’ is exactly what we build in MedPath.
+Instead of just memorizing facts, we teach kids to think like clinicians.
+If you want a ready-to-go framework, check out the MedPath Levels here.

+I built MedPath specifically for when a child wants to be a doctor but the parents aren’t sure how to provide that science foundation at home.
 I’ve designed Dr. Robin’s School to teach kids how to think scientifically so every lesson helps build this structure into their brains.

 Here are some other things I do with my kids: